openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### max_age

-The RP MAY also express a requirement regarding the age of certain data, like the time elapsed since the issuance/expiry of certain evidence types or since the verification process asserted in the `verification` element took place.
+The RP can also express a requirement regarding the age of certain data, like the time elapsed since the issuance/expiry of certain evidence types or since the verification process asserted in the `verification` element took place.
 Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for new special query members to be defined.
 This specification introduces a new such member `max_age`, which is applicable to the possible values of any elements containing dates or timestamps (e.g., `time`, `date_of_issuance` and `date_of_expiry` elements of evidence of type `document`).

 `max_age`: OPTIONAL.
 JSON number value only applicable to Claims that contain dates or timestamps.
 It defines the maximum time (in seconds) to be allowed to elapse since the value of the date/timestamp up to the point in time of the request.
 The OP SHOULD make the calculation of elapsed time starting from the last valid second of the date value.